phatcvo/MPC-for-bicycle-model/README.md

-The MPC controller controls vehicle speed and steering base on linealized model.
+The MPC controller controls vehicle speed and steering based on a linearized model.
 This code uses [CVXPY](http://www.cvxpy.org/) as an optimization modeling tool

 ## Vehicle model linearization